 Q. What type of identification will I be required to present?

 You are required to present a current government-issued ID with your photograph, your signature, and a valid expiration date.
 The name on your ID must match the name in your web account profile and in your appointment confirmation email.
 If there are any discrepancies, you should contact NICET immediately.
 Otherwise, you may not be admitted to your exam session and will be considered a No Show and all fees will be forfeited.

 Q. How do I check in for my remote proctored exam-on-exam day?

 You will be able to start checking in for your exam 30 minutes ahead of your scheduled appointment time.
 To start, click the “Sign in” button on this page to sign into your web account.

 Q. What is the policy on personal belongings during the exam?

 During the exam, you may not access the following types of personal items: mobile phones, headphones or headsets (wired or wireless), handheld computers or other electronic devices, pagers, watches, wallets, purses, hats (or other head coverings), bags, coats, notes, or any other materials not specifically approved.

 Q. Can I eat, drink, or take a break during the exam?

 No food or beverages of any kind are permitted unless you have prior approval.
-If your exam does not include a scheduled break, breaks are not allowed during the exam for any reason.
 If you leave your computer during your exam, the proctor will end your session and you will be unable to continue taking the exam.
 Smoking and chewing gum are prohibited.